 - Uncertainty quantification for climate modeling

-- Extreme climate impacts on other sectors (e.g. infrastructure, agriculture, ecology, and health)
+- Climate change impacts on critical infrastructure, agriculture, ecology, and health

 - Hydrological modeling; urban climate modeling